qr-merger/merger/docs/en-gb/install.md

 git --version
 ```

-If git return results normally, such as `git version 2.17.1`, the installation of Git had been successful.
+If git returns outputs normally, such as `git version 2.17.1`, the installation of Git had been successful.
 If failed, please check if the steps above were completed.

 ### Using git clone
 ```bash